CAMI Assembly: History

-Current product

 In 2021, GM announced CAMI Assembly would transition to the BrightDrop platform (starting in May 2022) to become General Motors Canada's first commercial EV manufacturing plant.
 Announced initial buyers include FedEx and Walmart.
-The plant will begin to produce the BrightDrop Zevo 600 in December 2022 and the Zevo 400 in 2023.
-As scheduled, the first BrightDrop vehicles were produced in early December 2022, with a grand opening event attended by various dignitaries.
-GM also announced package delivery service DHL Express Canada as its first international EV customer.
+The plant will begin to produce the BrightDrop Zevo 600 in December 2022, and the Zevo 400 in 2023.

+The first BrightDrop vehicles were produced in early December 2022, with a grand opening event attended by various dignitaries.
+GM also announced package delivery service [FEDEX] as its first international EV customer.